charlieegan3/personal-website/source/blog/2015-05-22-building-and-shipping-my-side-project.html.markdown

 I started lurking on Hacker News and Product Hunt at the beginning of the year.
 The motivation for building [serializer](http://www.serializer.io) came from an approaching assignment deadline, rather than cutting out news I thought I'd make following it more manageable.
 For me this meant a sequential feed - I didn't like having to scan the entire ranked list for new items.

 **March 6th:** The first working version took around 30 minutes to build and was running on Heroku soon after.
 This was prior to the new [dyno pricing](https://www.heroku.com/beta-pricing).
-I used [kaffine](http://kaffeine.herokuapp.com) to keep the site alive.
+I used kaffine (discontinued) to keep the site alive.

 I decided on a name pretty quick and bought serializer.io the next day.
 Students got a discount on *.io* domains at Namecheap (at the time).

 ![Version 1](/blog/2015-05-22-building-and-shipping-my-side-project/v1.jpg)
 *Version 1*

-**March 11th:** I read this [blog post](http://www.slashie.org/articles/shipping-side-projects/) (about 'shipping' side projects) it was probably shared on Hacker News. (edit: it was [shared on Hacker News](https://news.ycombinator.com/item?id=9184448)).
+**March 11th:** I read this [blog post](https://news.ycombinator.com/item?id=9184448) (about 'shipping' side projects) it was probably shared on Hacker News. (edit: it was [shared on Hacker News](https://news.ycombinator.com/item?id=9184448)).

 I set to adding some extra features.
 Read-to-Here marker, 'loginless' syncing, pick and choose custom feeds and tweet counts came about pretty quickly.